Kakechu/country-info/README.md

 It has been created using Vite as the development environment and build tool.

+AI was used for debugging and to help with styling.

 ### Features

 - Search for countries by name